0 of 0

 These changes to window and lock duration are subtle, but feel noticeably better than vanilla and a bit more Sekiro-like, without trivializing the mechanic.
 The overall goal of this mod is to make the Perfect Guard feel a touch more responsive and better capable of supporting reactive (rather than predictive) gameplay.
 Note that Sekiro also features a 12 frame window, but punishes spam by reducing that window on subsequent attempts in close succession, rather than the lock duration mechanic that Lies of P utilizes.

-An optional, alternate Extended version (window 9.3 frames → 15 frames, same change to lock duration) is also available.
+An optional, alternate Extended version (window 9.3 frames 15 frames [0.25s], same change to lock duration) is also available.

 ADDITIONAL NOTES

-Also, to be clear, this is not intended as a "cheat" mod to make the game easier, though obviously it will make perfect guarding just slightly easier to pull off.
+To be clear, this is not intended as a "cheat" mod to make the game easier, though obviously it will make perfect guarding just slightly more forgiving.
 It's not a drastic change, however; 12 frames is still quite tight - this only gives you an additional twentieth of a second.
 Furthermore, an increased window only works in one direction - no number of additional frames will help if you press the input too late.

 INSTALLATION